 The Statute of Limitations for Cases Involving Child Injuries

-Under Florida law, you generally have two years to file a claim or open a lawsuit in a child injury case.
+Under Florida law, you generally have two years to file a personal injury claim or open a personal injury lawsuit in a child injury case.
 Known as the statute of limitations, this 24-month deadline goes into effect on the day the injuries were sustained.

 That’s why we encourage you to contact a Fort Myers child injury attorney as soon as possible.
-When you reach out to legal counsel, your lawyer can start building a case on their behalf.
-In the meantime, you can focus your attention on your child while we handle the legalities.
+When you reach out to our family firm, your lawyer can start building a case on your behalf.
+In the meantime, you can focus your attention on your child while our Fort Myers injury lawyers handle the legalities.

 The Long-Term Impact of Child-Related Injuries